Zoom

 Changing the background image

-It is possible to use a background image or video at Zoom meetings.
-In this example, a custom photo is set as the event’s background image, but you can also use a background video.
+You can use a virtual background image or video in Zoom meetings.
+In this example, a custom photo is set as the background image, but you can also use a background video.

-• Search for and select In Meeting (Advanced) (1).
-Drag the slider to the right (2).
+In the settings, find In Meeting (Advanced) (1).
+Slide the toggle switch to the right (2).

-• Start the Zoom client programme (Start > Zoom > Zoom).
+Start the Zoom client (Start > Zoom > Zoom).

-• Open the Virtual Background tab and click on the plus sign found on the right-hand side.
+Open the Virtual Background tab and click on the plus sign on the right-hand side.

-• If the programme is asking you to download a programme package in order to use a virtual background image, click on Download.
+If the program prompts you to download a software package for the virtual background image, select Download.

-• After the download has completed, you can use your own background images.
-Click on the miniature image (1).
-The same image can be viewed larger above the miniature images (2).
+After downloading, you can use your own background images.
+Click on a thumbnail (1).
+You can see it in a larger size above the thumbnails (2).

-• You can now see the photo you have selected as the video’s background image.
+The image you selected is now displayed as the video’s background image.

 Well before the meeting